andriesbron/Ffmbash/README.md

 ```
 Loads the commands/apple_hls.sh

-Attention: is overruled by template setting.
+**Attention:** Is overruled by template setting.
 So, using command line options you must be sure not to have that command defined in a template.

 Therefore commands like: